PNINS Newsletter - 9 April 2019

 As your child moves along the continuum towards becoming an independent learner we encourage him/her to attend this conference so that we can affirm and celebrate their achievement as well as identify the next steps in their learning.

 Students in Rooms 37, 23 and 6 (with Miss Paige Sly, Ms McDonald and Mr McEwen) will be able to book on Tuesday 7th May and Thursday 9th May.
 If you find that all slots are full please liaise with the school office for another date and time.
-(Their classes will remain at school until 3pm on May 15th, and finish early on May 7th.)
+(Their classes will finish at 1pm on May 7th, but will remain at school until 3pm on May 15th)

 If you require your child to be supervised at school until 3pm then please advise the school office (Ph 358 0548) or firstname.lastname@example.org

 An invitation is extended to parents/grandparents to attend our 2019 School ANZAC Assembly.
 The School ANZAC Assembly will take place in Te Tihi on Friday 12th April at 2.10pm, to remember those men and women who served their country, who fought, and especially those who fell, in this war and all subsequent wars, to give us the freedom and the life we have today in our fine land, Aotearoa – New Zealand.

 We would ask parents/grandparents attending to be seated in the area beneath the sound/lighting room by 2.00pm.

 This year we are embarking on PB4L School Wide (Positive Behaviour for Learning).
 PB4L School-Wide looks at behaviour and learning from a whole-of-school as well as an individual child perspective.
 The framework is based on international evidence.

 The Positive Behaviour for Learning School-Wide framework, otherwise known as PB4L-SW, is helping New Zealand schools build a culture where positive behaviour and learning is a way of life.
 The framework can be tailored to your school’s own environment and cultural needs.